NickG76/asteroids/README.md

 #
 # Pre-requisites
-You will need to install python 3 and pip
+You will need to install python 3 and pip, use these commands in your linux or WSL terminal (please see documentation on how to install with mac or windows native terminal)